oopshell/ADTs-algorithms-java/README.md

 List<String> arrayList = new ArrayList<>();
 List<String> linkedList = new LinkedList<>();
 ```
-- What's the difference between java.util.List and java.util.ArrayList or java.util.LinkedList?
+- What's the difference between `java.util.List` and `java.util.ArrayList` or `java.util.LinkedList`?

 	**1. Interface vs Class**
 	- `java.util.List` is an interface that defines a collection that maintains the order of its elements.
 	- Methods defined in `List` are general, like `add()`, `remove()`, `get()`, etc., but it does not provide any implementation of these methods.
 Common implementations of `List` include `ArrayList`, `LinkedList`, and `Vector`.